 In its simplest terms, a caregiver is a person who provides help and protection to someone.
 When this concerns attending to another person’s health needs, particularly those with Alzheimer’s disease and other cognitive challenges, the physical, emotional, spiritual and social demands can have profound effects on the caregiver.
-Feelings of hopelessness, anger, depression or guilt can become overwhelming.
-In other instances, providing physical assistance with activities of daily living (ADLs), such as bathing or dressing, can impact a caregiver’s own health.
+Feelings of hopelessness, anger, or guilt can become overwhelming.
+In other instances, providing physical assistance with activities of daily living can impact a caregiver’s own health.

 At its core, Alzheimer’s is a disease of the brain.
 As such, it ultimately affects how a loved one feels, who they are, how they think and what they do.
 Just as a caregiver’s range of emotions can be vast, so are the symptoms of the disease.
 And although it is a medical condition that affects people physically, those with Alzheimer’s disease will not essentially “look” sick until the late-stages.
 All of this can cause confusion for family and friends, because a loved one may act differently but appear as healthy as ever.
 It is also important to understand that no one experiences Alzheimer’s in the same way.
 When a caregiver understands just how Alzheimer’s disease can change a person, they can learn how to cope with those changes, help inform family and friends, and take comfort in the support, camaraderie and love they are providing.